slackapi/python-slack-sdk/docs-src/auth.rst

 Multiple Workspace Install
 ---------------------------------------------------
-If you intend for an app to be installed on multiple Slack workspaces, you will need to handle this installation via the industry-standard OAuth protocoal.
+If you intend for an app to be installed on multiple Slack workspaces, you will need to handle this installation via the industry-standard OAuth protocol.
 You can read more about `how Slack handles Oauth <https://api.slack.com/docs/oauth>`_.

 (The OAuth exchange is facilitated via HTTP and requires a webserver; in this example, we'll use `Flask <http://flask.pocoo.org/>`_.)